-Restructuring & Insolvency Comparative Guide - - Australia
+Restructuring & Insolvency Comparative Guide

 2.1 What principal forms of security interest are taken over assets in your jurisdiction?

 Except for real property, security interests are governed by the Personal Property Securities Act 2009 (Cth), with a secured party registering its security interest on the Personal Property Securities Register (PPSR).
 The PPSR is an official government register, being a public noticeboard of security interests in personal property and collateral.
-It is important for secured parties (e.g., lenders, equipment financiers, stock suppliers) to ensure that their interests as against a grantor entity are registered/perfected on the PPSR to have effect.
+It is important for secured parties (eg, lenders, equipment financiers, stock suppliers) to ensure that their interests as against a grantor entity are registered/perfected on the PPSR to have effect.

 When dealing with personal property, the types of security interests registered are varied.
 However, the most common is a security interest over all present and after acquired property (ALLPAAP) arising from a general security agreement (GSA) between a grantor and a secured party.
-For example, a first ranking mortgagee which has lent funds to a company is entitled to take ALLPAAP security over the grantor.
+For example, a first-ranking mortgagee which has lent funds to a company is entitled to take ALLPAAP security over the grantor.

 Another common security interest is a purchased money security interest (PMSI), which is granted a ‘super priority', even over the interests of an ALLPAAP security holder.
 PMSI arrangements have strict registration timeframes and most commonly appear in four scenarios:

-- Asset finance: where funds are provided specifically for the purchase of an asset (e.g., a motor vehicle, excavator, truck, trailer);
+- Asset finance: Where funds are provided specifically for the purchase of an asset (eg, a motor vehicle, excavator, truck, trailer).

-- Retention of title: where a supplier has supplied goods to a company and all or part of the purchase price remains outstanding (e.g., materials, consumables, inventory);
+- Retention of title: Where a supplier has supplied goods to a company and all or part of the purchase price remains outstanding (eg, materials, consumables, inventory).

-- Personal property security lease: a lease for at least two years or an indefinite period, but not until the lessee's possession extends for more than two years; and
+- Personal property security lease: A lease for at least two years or an indefinite period, but not until the lessee's possession extends for more than two years.

-- Consignment arrangements: where goods are provided on a consignment basis to a customer.
+- Consignment arrangements: Where goods are provided on a consignment basis to a customer.

 With respect to real property assets, a real property mortgage is the main form of security interest, being separately registered in each state's Land Titles Register.